TusharRakheja/DataVisualization/README.md

 **What it does**

 * Dolphin.java is the main class.
-It defines the Dolphin data type, and accesses a small online database modeling communication data amongst a community of 62 dolphins as a graph or a network.
+It defines the Dolphin data type, and accesses a small online database modeling association data amongst a community of 62 dolphins as a graph or a network.

 * The data was put together by Lusseau et al. (2003) [1], and can be found [here](http://networkdata.ics.uci.edu/data/dolphins/).

 * It models the data as a network with nodes on a ring.
 I wanted to try edge-bundling, hence the ring, but as of now it's not been done.
 Later.

-* Hovering over a certain node will highlight its connections.
+* Hovering over a certain node will highlight its associations.
 The size of each node is proportional to its number of connections (or network size).

 **To do**